 nutrition: The intake of food, considered in relation to the body’s dietary needs.

-obesity: Marked degree of overweight, defined for population studies as body mass index of 30 or over, calculated from the patient’s height and weight.
+obesity: Marked degree of overweight, defined for population studies as a body mass index of 30 or over.
+See also overweight.

 obstetrics: The branch of medicine and surgery concerned with childbirth and midwifery.